geeksblabla/geeksblabla.com/blablas/ep50/index.md

 00:45 - The Morocco ecosystem help launching a startup?

-00:47 - Do you think people start giving more important to digital marketing?
+00:47 - Do you think people start giving more importance to digital marketing?

 00:49 - What is digital marketing?